Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

-Centrality indices quantify the importance of a node in a given network, which is often identified with the importance of the corresponding entity in the complex system modelled by the network.
-In the following sections, we extend the classical centrality indexes to the case of a network where the edges are represented by triangular fuzzy numbers.
-In other words, we define fuzzy degree centrality, fuzzy betweenness centrality, fuzzy closeness centrality, and fuzzy eigenvector centrality.
+Centrality indices assess a node's importance in a network, reflecting the role of the corresponding entity in the modeled system.
+In the following sections, we extend the classical centrality indexes to the case of a network where the edges are represented by triangular fuzzy numbers, i.e. ties are vague; thus, we define fuzzy in-degree centrality, fuzzy out-degree centrality, fuzzy total-degree centrality, fuzzy betweenness centrality, fuzzy in-closeness centrality, fuzzy out-closeness centrality, and fuzzy total-closeness centrality.